 “To predict the likelihood of floods and droughts within Amazonia and how people will be affected by them, we examined a range of factors, including population density, access to education, income levels, current land uses and precipitation levels.

 “We found that the foothills of the Andes are particularly vulnerable, as this area is characterized by steep slopes and is highly prone to an increase in water flow, which can cause flooding.
 Northeastern Brazil is also vulnerable due to its high population density, a predicted reduction in water availability in this area, and the relatively low adaptive capacity of its people due to low socioeconomic status.”

 7. Amazonia’s ‘essential natural capital’

 Map depicting where Amazonia’s ‘essential natural capital’ — the most important areas for biodiversity and ecosystem services — is located. (map produced by Conservation International)

-Rachel Neugarten is the director of conservation priority setting in CI’s Moore Center for Science.
-See more Amazonia maps produced for this project.
+Rachel Neugarten is the director of conservation priority setting in Conservation International’s Moore Center for Science.

 Want to read more stories like this?
 Sign up for email updates.
 Donate to Conservation International.